heejinssss/heejinssss/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on sw companay.
+- 🔭 I’m currently working on sw academy.
 - 🌱 I’m currently learning Python & Java.
 - 👯 I’m looking to collaborate on every passionate people.
 - 💬 Ask me about everything.